 Access control is handled directly at network-level by Load Balancers, making the filtering more efficient, universal and relieving the Database Instance from this task.

-Database Instances have settings that allow you to tune the behavior of its database engine to better fit your needs.
+Database Instances have settings that allow you to tune the behavior of their database engine to better fit your needs.
 Available settings depend on the database engine and its version.
 Each Database Instance setting entry has a default value that the user can override.
 The deletion of a setting entry restores the setting to the entry’s default value.
 Some of the default values can be different from the engine’s default, as their configuration is optimized to work at full potential with the Scaleway ecosystem.

 Allows you to create a full copy of your Database Instance (including users and permissions) at a point in time.
 This new Instance is fully independent of its parent.